 Beads are high in quality and not flimsy.
-Beads come in a range of shapes, sizes, and colors, catering to virtually every style.
-Purchase includes embroidered pouch to keep jewelry in, which is a nice touch.
+They come in a range of shapes, sizes, and colors, catering to virtually every style.
+Purchase includes an embroidered pouch to keep jewelry in, which is a nice touch.

 Box that items come in is not extremely durable.

 Comes in 3 unique styles to suit the tastes of all.
 Comes with instruction manual that contains colorful, step-by-step illustrations.
 Some of the included beads are shimmery, which is a nice touch to make completed products look high-end.